• Countries

 Greeting

-When meeting a potential Australian partner, remember that the handshake should be short (no more than a few seconds) and firm (firm).
+When meeting a potential Australian business partner, remember to keep your handshake brief (just a few seconds) and firm.

-A weak handshake can be interpreted as lack of confidence, indecision or dishonesty.
+A weak handshake can come across as a lack of confidence, hesitation, or even dishonesty.

-In a handshake, it is really important to have direct eye contact.
+During a handshake, it’s important to make direct eye contact.

 Introduction

-When greeting a partner in an (initial) business meeting, say your last name and then add "Pleased to meet you."
+When greeting someone during an initial business meeting, say your last name first, then add “Pleased to meet you.”

 Exchange of Business Cards

-Business cards are generally designed simply and contain basic information about their owners: name, company name, mailing and email addresses, phone number, website.
+Business cards in Australia are generally simple, containing basic information such as name, company name, postal and email addresses, phone number, and website.

-There is no specific procedure or formal protocol for sharing business cards.
+There is no special ritual or formal protocol for exchanging business cards — the process is quite casual.

 Small Talk: Overview